FINDING A JOB

 In the 21st century, getting a college or vocational degree is critical to finding a job, succeeding at that job, and supporting a family.

-By 2018, two thirds of all jobs in Maryland will require a post-secondary education.
+About two-thirds of jobs in Maryland will require post-secondary education.
 Montgomery County’s strong economy relies on a well-educated workforce.
-However, far too many motivated graduates from the Montgomery County Public Schools’ fastest growing demographic groups - low-income families and students of color - do not enroll, navigate the system, or graduate with a degree or certificate as compared to their more affluent peers.
+However, far too many motivated graduates from the Montgomery County Public Schools’ fastest-growing demographic groups - low-income families and students of color - do not enroll, navigate the system, or graduate with a degree or certificate as compared to their more affluent peers.

 SUCCEEDING AT WORK